sr-stanley/adds-configure/README.md

 [pic 2.3]

-After instillation the VM will restart and you will need to reconnect via Remote Desktop Connection as a **domain user** instead of a normal user.
+After installation the VM will restart and you will need to reconnect via Remote Desktop Connection using **domain credentials** instead of local credentials..
 - Use DC-1's VM Public IP Address.
 - Username: `mydomain.com\labuser`.
 - Password: Same as before.
+**Note: The account created when the Azure VM was first deployed (labuser in my case) functions as a local administrator before installing AD DS.
+Once the server is promoted to a Domain Controller, local accounts are no longer used.
+The built-in Administrator account becomes the Domain Administrator, responsible for managing users, computers, and security within the domain.**

 [pic 2.4]